Bronzila/TrackYourFit_docs/Projectmanagement/SRS.md

 ### Interfaces
 #### User Interfaces

-There are two different ways how users can interact.
-The first way is on the web application.
 Users can register and log in.
 Edit their profiles and manage their training plans including monitor the training process.
-The second is the cross-platform app provided on iOS and Android.
-Users can login into their accounts, they can add new training plans and users, evaluate other training plans and execute training plans.

 #### Hardware Interfaces

 The web application is provided for Linux and Windows Server.
 It can be managed on Docker.
 It supports all popular browsers.
-The iOS app supports all iOS versions since version 11.
-The Android app supports all versions since version 5.0 Lollipop.

 #### Software Interfaces